UNCLASSIFIED (U)

 11 FAM 815.1 Designated Federal Officer (DFO)

 a.
-No advisory committee may hold a meeting in the absence of the DFO.
+No advisory committee or subcommittee may hold a meeting in the absence of the DFO or Alternate DFO.
 FACA and its regulations require that the DFO be a full-time or permanent part-time employee.
-Department policy is that the DFO must be a full-time U.S. Government employee, and full-time employees of other Federal agencies are eligible to be appointed as a DFO.
+Full-time or permanent part-time employees of other Federal agencies are eligible to be appointed as a DFO.

 b.
 The DFO’s responsibilities include: